logicmoo/logicmoo_workspace/swish/2dWord.md

 # Principles for 2d world visualization #

-After LPS execution finishes, fluent states in each cycle and simple events in cycle transitions are collected.
+After LPS execution finishes, fluent states in each cycle and simple events in cycle transitions are collected, "postmortem".
 All these terms are then matched to the d/2 predicate, to obtain their "display properties", a declarative representation which the Javascript side later renders  on the the screen, cycle after cycle, by using another [Javascript framework](http://paperjs.org) for vector oriented graphics.

 Consider the fluent `balance(Person,Amount)`.
 The following d/2 clause makes a fluent value appear as a green rectangle, with position depending on the person and height equal to the value: